jsutcodes/bucketList/README.md

 26. Become a tourist in the Town I live in. ( tube the poudre, ghost tour in Fort Collins, Local restraunt. can we keep this down to 100$ day?)
 27. go to gilroy garlic festival in California
 28. teach Cora new tricks.
+29. Learn how to use GIMP photo editor